Laser Drilling in the Electronics industry

 When we turn off our alarm in the morning, turn on our lights, use our mobile phones, drive to work, watch TV or do a number of other things, we are using electronic goods.
 The fact that the use of electronics is so widespread means that a reliable process is needed to ensure the world of electronics keeps on turning smoothly.
 Below we look at how laser drilling is used for this within the electronics industry.

 How large is the electronics industry?

 There are hundreds of thousands of electronics companies around the world, and there is a difference between those that manufacture components, such as printed circuit boards, and those that manufacture consumer electronics such as mobile phones and computers.

 We’re all familiar with big name electronics brands such as Apple and Samsung, but companies from many different industries, such as Toyota from the automotive industry, Cardinal Health from the pharmaceuticals industry, and Nestle from the food and beverages industry all have uses for electronics within their own manufacturing processes as well.

 It is estimated that the electronics industry will bring in around 240 billion euros worldwide in 2016, and so it is an industry that has become a vital part of our everyday lives.

-Manufacturing electronics reliably with laser drilling
+How can electronics be reliably manufactured with laser drilling?

 Each of the electronics that we own is comprised of dozens of different parts from several companies from all over the world.
 For example, the iPhone alone is made up of parts from at least five different countries and at least seven different companies.